Lilo & Stitch (2025 film): Box office

-Lilo & Stitch has grossed $423.8 million in the United States and Canada, and $614.3 million in other territories, for a worldwide total of $1.038 billion.
+During its initial theatrical run, Lilo & Stitch grossed $423.8 million in the United States and Canada, and $614.2 million in other territories, for a worldwide total of $1.038 billion.

 After tickets went on sale, Fandango Media reported that Lilo & Stitch became the best first-day ticket pre-sale of the year for a PG-rated title, surpassing A Minecraft Movie, Snow White, Dog Man and the US release of Paddington in Peru.
 It also became the second-most first-day ticket pre-seller for a Disney remake, behind The Lion King.
 The film was released alongside Mission: Impossible – The Final Reckoning and was initially tracking to gross $165 million domestically over the four-day Memorial Day weekend.
 After making $55 million on its first day (including $14.5 million from Thursday night previews), projections were increased to $175–180 million.
 On May 25, it was reported that the film was now expected to make $183 million over the four-day weekend, breaking Top Gun: Mavericks record ($160 million) for earning the Memorial Day weekend debut.
 The film would go on to make $146 million over the traditional three-day weekend and $182.6 million over the four-day Memorial Day weekend, setting a record.
 In its second weekend, the film made $61.8 million (a 58% drop), remaining in first; additionally, it surpassed the gross of its predecessor ($273.1 million).
 Lilo & Stitch remained at the top of the box office in its third weekend with $32.4 million.
 It made $15.5 million in its fourth weekend, finally being dethroned by newcomer How to Train Your Dragon, another live-action animated remake of a film originally written and directed by Chris Sanders and Dean DeBlois (the latter also wrote and directed the How to Train Your Dragon remake).
+Lilo & Stitch ended its box office run as the third highest-grossing film of 2025 in the U.S. and Canada behind Zootopia 2 and A Minecraft Movie.

 On July 17, 2025, Lilo & Stitch crossed the $1 billion threshold, becoming the first Hollywood film of 2025 and second overall film released that year (after the Chinese animated film Ne Zha 2) to do so.
 It became the first adaptation of a Disney animated film to surpass that threshold since The Lion King in 2019, and surpassed The Smurfs ($563 million in 2011) to become the highest-grossing live-action/animated film of all time.